 What are bisphosphonates and what are their benefits?

 Bisphosphonates are the kind of medicine used most often to treat osteoporosis.
 They prevent bones from getting weaker by slowing the natural breakdown of bone.
-Bisphosphonates lower the risk of spine fractures and most lower the risk of hip fracture as well.
+Bisphosphonates lower the risk of spine fractures and most lower the risk of hip fracture and other kinds of fractures as well.

 Several types of bisphosphonates are available, in pill or liquid form.
 Some are given intravenously (IV), which means the medicine is injected into a vein at the doctor’s office or a hospital.